-This method will work with other, unsweetened, unflavoured whole grain hot cereal mixes – there are several others I’ve found at the bulk food store.
+This method will work with other, unsweetened, unflavoured whole-grain hot cereal mixes - there are several others I've found at the bulk food store.
 You would just need to add some sweetener and spice as you bring it to a boil in the morning.
-For this quantity, I would add 2 tablespoons of brown sugar or other sweetener, 2 teaspoons of cinnamon and a teaspoon of vanilla.
+For this quantity, I would add 2 tablespoons of brown sugar or another sweetener, 2 teaspoons of cinnamon and a teaspoon of vanilla.

 Just like that, a hot breakfast in a few minutes.

 - 1 cup Bob's Red Mill Apple Cinnamon Whole Grain Cereal

 - 2 cups of water